BOYTHAT/micronet_lib/README.md

 ![Reference Image](PIC/te2.png)

-- Step3 : Set the name of telegram bot then copy the APPI to past on botToken.
+- Step3 : Set the name of telegram bot then copy the API to past on botToken.
 Note: Don't share your Bot API with others.

 ![Reference Image](PIC/te3.png)